tcbenchstack/tcbench/README.md

 # tcbench

-Traffic classification benchmarking of Machine Learning and Deep Learning models created from traffic time series or other input representations
+`tcbench` is a Machine Learning and Deep Learning framework to train model from traffic packet time series or other input representations.